Sarson ka Sag – Recipe for Sarson ka Saag

 Sarson ka Saag uses a variety of greens, with Mustard Greens being the most prominent.
 The bitterness of mustard leaves is balanced by spinach and bathua.

-If you really want a bitter taste, you can substitute the two or even skip them out altogether.
+If you want a bitter taste, you can substitute the two or even skip them out altogether.

 Is there a substitute for maize flour?
 What is it used for?